Healthiest, Most Economical and Environmental Way To Freeze Meat

 After a barrier has formed, store in a loose reusable bag as water will still evaporate from the surface with time.

-Once item is frozen, use a steel pot to store in freezer while going through the water splash cycles; it's easier to crack items apart and from the bowl than taking on the process in a glass bowl.
+Once item is frozen, you can use a steel pot to store in freezer while going through the water splash cycles; it's easier to crack items apart and from the bowl than taking on the process in a glass bowl.

-You'll save money on bags as you can reuse any loose bag to hold the frozen meat once the ice sheild has been made.
+Though in large scale impractical in terms of time, freezing in bowles will help you save money on bags as you can reuse any loose bag to hold the frozen meat once the ice sheild has been made.
 No worrying about broken seals down the road.
 You also won't be introducing new plastic to the environment when you throw out plastic lined butcher wrapping or plastic vac bags.

 Next time you buy frozen whole fish in a loose bag, check the outside for the ice sheild; the fishing industry often applies the same freezing, water spray process to their products.